Small Town Vibes in the Big City

 Where to Shop

 Northern Clay Center is a place both to shop and to do!
 With its curated sales gallery, a visit can yield a purchase of high-end, original ceramic art at prices that are sure to please.
 While browsing the store, guests can also take in one of 10 annual exhibits featuring a complete range of work in clay.
 Shopping is enhanced by perhaps by taking a class or guided tours of the artists’ studios.
-Like most Seward spots, Boneshaker Books is all about community, offering an interesting array of progressive and radical literature, and a free meeting space run by dedicated volunteers.

 Perhaps the best known shopping destination in the ‘hood is United Noodles’ 15,000 square foot pan-Asian grocery store chocked full of any product imaginable from China, Japan, Korea, Thailand, India and more!
 United Noodle’s best kept secret?
 The to-die for ramen, BBQ pork and specialties from the attached Unideli.
 Expect long lines.